-I am a HCPC registered Dramatherapist with an MA Drama and Movement Therapy (Sesame) from the Royal Central School of Speech and Drama.
+I am a Level 1 trained IFS therapist and HCPC registered Dramatherapist with an MA Drama and Movement Therapy (Sesame) from the Royal Central School of Speech and Drama.
 In addition I hold a joint honours undergraduate degree in Drama, Theatre Studies and Geography from University College Cork in Ireland.

-I offer individual and group drama and movement therapy sessions and have varied experiences to date including practice in the following areas:
+I offer individual IFS therapy & drama and movement therapy sessions and have varied experiences to date including practice in the following areas:

 - Children with behaviour and attachment difficulties

 - Older adults with varying diagnosis of psychosis and /or dementia

 - Bereavement & Loss

 As a registered practitioner I work within the codes of professional conduct and guidelines of the following regulatory bodies:

 - Health and Care Professions Council (HCPC)